Places in Allen County, Indiana

 Pardon the detours on the cemetery grounds today.
 We have a few trees being removed for safety reasons.

 [ See our Lindenwood Cemetery page.
 The Allen County Public Library Digital Collections at the Allen County Public Libraryhas many historic photos of gardens in the cemetery in the early 20th century.
 Their Facebook page shows some recent improvements.
 A recent drive through the Catholic Cemetery shows recent tree plantings along the roads in open areas.
-A recent photo in the newspaper shows a bald eagles nest in a tall sycamore tree in the Catholic Cemetery.]
+A recent photo in the newspaper shows a bald eagle nest in a tall sycamore tree in the Catholic Cemetery.]

 When Historic South Wood Park was advertised for development in 1917 the big trees where used in local newspaper ads promoting the development.
 Notice the missing big trees in the 2024 Facebook post.